 The ideal speed for you depends on how you use your broadband.

 Streamers – if you’re a box-set addict you’ll want to make sure your viewing experience isn’t plagued by endless buffering.
-Netflix needs higher rates than iPlayer or even YouTube at 3Mbps for non HD and 5Mbps for HD.
-If you know you’ll be spending a lot of time on Zoom or other video calling services, you’ll need a speed of 3Mbps for group calls.
-See more in our guide to speeds needed for streaming.
+Netflix requires higher rates than iPlayer or even YouTube at 3 Mbps for non-HD and 5 Mbps for HD.
+If you know you’ll be spending a lot of time on Zoom or other video calling services, you’ll need a speed of 3 Mbps for group calls.

-Working from home – You can see from how empty the Tube has been during the coronavirus pandemic that loads of Londoners are managing to work from home.
+Working from home – many Londoners continue to work from home on a full-time or hybrid basis.
 For web browsing, you’ll need between 1 Mbps and 5 Mbps.
-If you’re not the only person working from home in your household then you might want to ramp up your download speed to 16Mbps or more.
-Get more advice on broadband for working from home.
+If you’re not the only person working from home in your household, then you might want to ramp up your download speed to 16 Mbps or more.

 What is the fastest broadband in the UK?